-The undergraduate minor in architectural engineering serves CU Boulder students who are interested in building science, engineering and system designs.
-The minor is intended to expose students to basic building science knowledge, engineering and system concepts, and calculation and design skills.
+The undergraduate minor in architectural engineering serves CU Boulder students who are interested in building science, engineering and systems design.

 A cumulative GPA of 2.750 or higher is required to be admitted to the minor.

-The minor is not open to students pursuing the Bachelor of Science in architectural engineering or the Bachelor of Science in Engineering Plus with an architectural engineering disciplinary emphasis.
-In addition, the structural systems and construction engineering and management tracks (shown below) are not open to students pursuing the Bachelor of Science in civil engineering or the Bachelor of Science in engineering plus with a civil engineering disciplinary emphasis.
+The minor is not open to students pursuing the Bachelor of Science in architectural engineering or the Bachelor of Science in Integrated Design Engineering with an architectural engineering disciplinary emphasis.
+In addition, the structural systems and construction engineering and management tracks (shown below) are not open to students pursuing the Bachelor of Science in civil engineering or the Bachelor of Science in Integrated Design Engineering with a civil engineering disciplinary emphasis.